Aldion0731/neural-net-fastapi-deploymen/README.md

-### YOLOv3 and YOLOv3-Tiny Object Detection with Streamlit
+### YOLOv3 and YOLOv3-Tiny Object Detection via Streamlit

 This project builds a web application that performs object detection using `YOLOv3` and `YOLOv3-Tiny` neural networks.
 It comprises of a server built with `FastAPI` and `uvicorn`, and a web application built with `Streamlit`.
-The client allows users to upload an image and receive a labeled image with the names of the objects in the image along with bounding boxes around them.
+The web application allows users to upload an image and receive a labeled image with the names of the objects within the image, along with bounding boxes around them.
 ___
 ### Installation